enermaps/enermaps/doc/README.md

     - `<YOUR_URL>/__omnigollum__/auth/github/callback`

 To test it in local development, you can take a look at the [Develop](#develop) section.

+### Who can edit the wiki?

+A GitHub user will be authorized to log in on the wiki platform iff the user is a contributor or a collaborator in the repository under `GITHUB_WIKI_REMOTE_URL`.
+The [GitHub API](https://docs.github.com/en/rest) is used to dynamically determine the identity of these users.

 ## Automatic remote operations